MatthijsKamstra/haxenode/01writing/about.md

 #About

 >Writing to a file is another of the basic programming tasks that one needs to know about.
-Luckily, this task is simple in Node.js.
+This task is simple in Node.js.
 We can use the handy `writeFile` method inside the standard library's fs module, which can save all sorts of time and trouble.

 *source: [how-to-write-files-in-nodejs](https://docs.nodejitsu.com/articles/file-system/how-to-write-files-in-nodejs)*